cschulzsuper/proxy-objects/README.md

 Once the first release is ready, it will be available on [Nuget](https://www.nuget.org/).
 You can download a preview version [here](https://github.com/cschulzsuper/proxy-objects/packages/).

+## Demo

+A demo will become available in the future.

 ## Overview

 This library makes it possible to inject proxy objects into your services.